sakopqiu/fe_misc/SEO.md

 - CTR = Total clicks / Total impressions, higher CTR means that the description is enticing and users are willing to click on it.
 - Average position: Average position refers to the average position of your website in search results (calculated by the system using the highest position whenever your website appears in search results).

-One thing to notice is that the average position is not very ideal, this is a little bit counter-intuitive.
-The reason for that is we are feeding Google a very large sitemap recently, so the number of keywords associated with Creatice Center has also exploded.
-Some of the keywords are not so that important but did significantly affect the average position metric.
-We will look into this issue later to see how we can filter out the less relevant ones.

 Below are the most exhibited pages(ordered by desc).

 Coverage